 You can create a single-level nested field in the console or by using an SDK.

 This section provides an example on how to create a single-level nested field by using Tablestore SDK for Java.
 In this example, a nested field named tags is used.
-Each child row contains two fields.
+Each child row contains three fields.
 The following figure shows the details.

 Field name: tagName.
 Field type: String.